snybetting/sny-analysis/README.md

 claimed-EV bands.
 Per-band intervals are 20–50 points wide, so the ranking holds but the levels are unresolved at this sample size.

+Corners and cards decayed by similar amounts in CLV terms, despite very different ROI outcomes.

 Method: bootstrap resampling, 10,000 iterations.
 Limitations stated in each findings document.

 ## Files
-clean.py         — loads the raw export, cleans it, writes clean_bets.csv q3.py            — monthly aggregation and charts
+- clean.py — loads the raw export, cleans it, writes clean_bets.csv
+- q3.py — monthly aggregation and charts
-bootstrap.py     — confidence intervals on ROI, all-time and by season clv.py           — closing line value analysis pushes.py        — data quality check on unrecorded pushes calibration.py   — EV calibration and reliability plot
+- bootstrap.py — confidence intervals on ROI, all-time and by season
+- clv.py — closing line value analysis
+- pushes.py — data quality check on unrecorded pushes
+- calibration.py — EV calibration and reliability plot
+- drawdown.py — equity curve and drawdown analysis
+- markets.py — corners vs cards split

 ## Findings
-q3_findings.md   — is the edge decaying, or is this variance? q1_findings.md   — do my EV estimates mean anything? prior.md         — beliefs recorded before each analysis
+- q3_findings.md — is the edge decaying, or is this variance?
+- q1_findings.md — do my EV estimates mean anything?
+- drawdown_findings.md — how deep and how long are the bad runs?
+- markets_findings.md — does the edge differ between corners and cards?
+- prior.md — beliefs recorded before each analysis

 ## Tooling